ls1intum/Artemis/docs/admin/setup/security.rst

 ---------

-The Artemis configuration files contain a few default passwords and secrets that have to be overriden in your own configuration files or via environment variables (`Spring relaxed binding <https://github.com/spring-projects/spring-boot/wiki/Relaxed-Binding-2.0>`_).
+The Artemis configuration files contain a few default passwords and secrets that have to be overridden in your own configuration files or via environment variables (`Spring relaxed binding <https://github.com/spring-projects/spring-boot/wiki/Relaxed-Binding-2.0>`_).

 .. code-block:: yaml